-·/

 Heading Practical

 Journal 05

 Lab Participation 05

 Lab work/ Field report/ 10

 Presentation

 Total 20

 The students are required to present a duly certified journal for appearing at the practical examination, failing which they will not be allowed to appear for the examination.

-In case of loss of Journal and/ or Report, a Lost Certificate should be obtained from Head/ Co-ordinator / In charge of the department; failing which the student will not be
+In case of loss of Journal and/ or Report, a Lost Certificate should be obtained from Head/ Coordinator / In charge of the department; failing which the student will not be allowed to appear for the practical examination.

-Course Title: Levels of organization- II and Ecology Academic year 2020-21
+Course Title: Levels of organization- II and Ecology Academic year 2022-23